 Ashton Coal operations were inaudible during the whole of the operator-attended noise survey.
-Given this and the measured background noise level of $L{A90}$ 33 dB, Ashton Coal $L{Aeq,15 \text{ minute}}$ noise contributions complied with the noise limits.
-Other ambient noise sources included insects, frogs, traffic on the New England Highway, resident noise and a nearby animal.
+Given this and the measured background noise level of L{A90} 33 dB, Ashton Coal $L{Aeq,15 \text{ minute}}$ noise contributions were lower than the noise limits, and hence would have complied had limits applied.
+Other ambient noise sources included insects, frogs, traffic on the New England Highway, a neighbouring mine, livestock, bird noise and a train on the main line (unrelated to Ashton Coal).

-Neighbouring mining operations were also inaudible during the operator-attended noise survey at monitoring location N3.
-Therefore, the total cumulative mine $L{Aeq,night}$ noise contribution was likely to be below the cumulative mine noise criterion.
+Neighbouring mining operations were consistently audible during the operator-attended noise survey at monitoring location N3.
+The total cumulative mine noise contribution was estimated to be $L{Aeq,night}$ 27 dB ($L{Aeq,15 minute}$ 30 dB - 3 dB as per NPfI methodology) which is below the cumulative mine noise night-time criterion (i.e. $L{Aeq,night}$ 40 dB).
+Therefore, the total cumulative mine $L{Aeq,night}$ noise contribution was below the cumulative mine noise criterion.